Vvslaxman/azure-VM/README.md

 it	@	polyfills.03c2a556ba39e09e.js:1
 ```

-- To resolve this i changed the azure nettwork security inbound rule port to 8080
+- To resolve this i changed the nettwork azure VM -> security group -> inbound rule port from 80 -> 8080 [Name: HTTP_port]